14 Islamic militants given death sentence for attempting to kill Bangladesh PM Hasina in 2000 | Law-Order

 However, security agencies detected the device ahead of the rally at the spot where the premier's helicopter was set to land.

-Days later, another device weighing 40 kilograms was detected from a nearby spot.
+Days later, another device weighing 40 kilogrammes was detected from a nearby spot.

 In 2017, 10 militants were sentenced to death and nine others jailed for 20 years each by a court in the case.